 Tracktion Software Corporation (TSC) is "Tracktion."
-The DAW Software that Tracktion produces is T6.
-So, the proper way to refer to the DAW software is either "T6" or "Tracktion T6."
+The DAW Software that Tracktion has published are T4, T5, T6, and T7.
+So, the proper way to refer to the DAW software is either "T7" or "Tracktion T7."

 While I am aware of that, I still tend to call the software "Tracktion."
-As I revise the sections of the book, I am revising the the terminology to be consistent with TSC's branding.
+You will find a mix of T7, Tracktion T7, and Tracktion used in this book.
+In any of those cases I am referring to the Tracktion DAW software.